13 Dead in 'Gruesome' Accident North of Holtville - Calexico Chronicle

 The implication was that these were Mexican nationals involved in the accident, although residency status was never confirmed by any official sources at the time of the press conferences.
 Watson would not speculate about the immigration status of those in the SUV, despite continued questioning to that effect.

-Estrada said earlier in the day that Holtville Fire Department was the first on scene to an accident that Highway Patrol’s traffic incident page stated was called in around 5:50 a.m. and reported as a rollover and vehicle fire in which “approx 20 ppl got out of the veh” and “some were running away from the veh.”
+Estrada said earlier in the day that Holtville Fire Department was the first on scene to an accident that Highway Patrol said was called in around 6:15 a.m.

-Estrada confirmed that about 20 people were seen running from the SUV that he said ran a stop sign in the area and was T-boned by the tractor-trailer owned by Havens company.
+Estrada confirmed that the SUV that he said ran a stop sign in the area and was T-boned by the tractor-trailer owned by Havens company.

 Watson later described that the semi had plowed into the left side of the Expedition and shoved it the shoulder of the road.